ShadowEGGx/obsidian_backup/Exploratory Data Analysis.md

 	- Groups data points into clusters based on their similarity.
 	- Examples:
 	    - Customer segmentation in marketing.
-	    - Organizing news articles by topic.
+	    - Organising news articles by topic.
 	- Algorithms:
 	    - k-Means Clustering
 	    - Hierarchical Clustering